 - International Collaboration on Repair Discoveries (ICORD): A world leading health research centre focused on spinal cord injury that conducts research and training towards the development and translation of more effective strategies to promote prevention, functional recovery, and improved quality of life after spinal cord injury.

-- The Michael Smith Foundation for Health Research: Funds more than 1,700 researchers across BC who are developing new cures and treatments, responding to emerging health issues, and improving the delivery of health care.
+- The Michael Smith Foundation for Health Research: Since 2001, MSFHR has funded more than 1,700 researchers across BC who are developing new cures and treatments, responding to emerging health issues, and improving the delivery of health care.

 - Prostate Centre’s Translational Research Initiative for Accelerated Discovery and Development: A translational research program agenda that seeks to discover reasons for cancer progression and treatment resistance at the molecular level and uses that information to develop new services and products to improve cancer outcomes.